Your Guide to Business IT Security Policies

 11. Make security an important part of your culture

-If you need help drafting a component of your security policy, Marco’s security specialists are here to help.
-However, one critical area many organizations struggle with is step one: risk assessment.
+One critical area many organizations struggle with is the first step: risk assessment.
 No matter how thorough the rest of your security policy is, without an understanding of your actual risks, your policy may not be as helpful to your business as it could be.